johnrsibert/JonzPandemic/index.md

 San Francisco CA (SFCA), Riverside County CA (RiCA), Ventura County CA (VeCA), and Santa Barbara CA (SBCA).
 Theses ranking are more clearly expressed in the following table.
-You are more likely to encounter an person infected with Covid-19 in Michigan than in California.
+You are more likely to encounter a person infected with Covid-19 in Michigan than in California.

 <!--- DescribeResult(nobs=138,